2024-25 Student Activity Handbook

 Students wishing to compete in an organized activity are encouraged to attend the preseason meeting prior to the start of the season.
 Coaches will be available at these meetings and will have expectations for participating in their activities.
 Activity fees may be paid at these meetings, and physical/insurance forms and contracts will also be available as well.

 In order for a student to be eligible for participation in a school athletic activity (practice or competition), the following must be completed and on file with the Athletic Director.
-It is the responsibility of the student and parent/guardian to supply all information and signatures through the Dragonfly application.
+It is the responsibility of the student and parent/guardian to supply all information and signatures.

-Athletic Fees are $90 per single student or $270 per family.
+- Athletic Fees are $100 per single student per season.

 Try-Outs